 The voice of the child in family separation.

-An evidence based approach designed to hear the voices of children to ensure a child’s emotional needs are maintained post separation.
-Child Inclusive Practice is a safe environment facilitated by trained practitioners.
-Child Inclusive Practice is available to families with children aged 5 years and older.
+An evidence-based approach designed to hear the voices of children to ensure a child’s emotional needs are maintained post-separation.
+Child Inclusive Practice is a safe environment facilitated by trained pracitioners.
+Child Inclusive Practice is available to families with children aged 5-years or older.

-- facilitate a parenting agreement that preserves significant relationships
+- Facilitate a parenting agreement that preserves relationships;

-- support a child’s psychological adjustment to the separation
+- Supports a child’s psychological adjustment to the separation;

 Our Consent Form

-Complete our consent form now and complete in preparation for your consultation.
+Complete our Consent Form in preparation for your consultation.